digital-business-lab/ParkingLotDetection/README.md

 	1. The system uses a finetuned YOLO11x for vehicle detection
 	2. Predefined parking zones are compared against detected bounding boxes
 	3. Parking data is stored in an SQLite database
-	4. A WebSocket server updates occupancy and pricing dynamically
+	4. A **WebSocket** server updates occupancy and pricing dynamically
 	5. Dynamic pricing adjusts based on total occupancy and historical parking durations
-	6. The web interface provides a live visualization (🔴 occupied / 🟢 free)
+	6. The web interface provides a live visualization of the parking space status (🔴 occupied / 🟢 free) and the dynamic pricing

 Feel free to contribute or raise an issue if you encounter any problems! 🚀